Leatherheads

 Leatherheads is a 2008 American sports comedy film from Universal Pictures directed by and starring George Clooney.
 The film also stars Renée Zellweger, Jonathan Pryce, and John Krasinski and focuses on the early years of professional American football.
 The film was released on April 4, 2008.
-It received mixed reviews from critics and grossed just $41 million against its $58 million budget.
+It received mixed reviews from critics and grossed $41 million against its $58 million budget.